 There was a day when many health care leaders viewed customer service as a nice, but not necessary, add-on to daily operations.
-It often fell into the “fluff” pile because, after all, how could you show a direct return on investment for good customer service?
+Customer service fell into the “fluff” pile.
+How could you show a direct return on investment for good customer service?
 And we all know that if you can’t show a direct return on investment, it isn’t of any real value.
 Or is it?

 Over the past few years I’ve been really pleased to see many healthcare leaders developing a healthy respect for the value of customer service.
 HCAHPS and CG-CAHPS have helped many of the non-believers to sit up and take notice about the value of great service.
 I believe that the foundation of health care is trust.
-And trust must be earned by consistently delivering on the promises made in your mission, vision and value statements.
-If healthcare organizations are to be respected and trusted they must deliver – every time.
-Inconsistencies create distrust and ultimately a loss in business.
+Organizations earn trust.
+By consistently delivering on the promises in your mission, vision and value statements.
+To earn trust, a healthcare organization must deliver every time.
+Inconsistencies create distrust and consequently a loss in business.

 To be successful in a consumer-driven environment, leaders must recognize that customer service is mission-critical.
 Chances are your mission statement includes words like commitment, quality, care, compassion and service.
 I doubt if it your mission statement contains a disclaimer in the fine print providing latitude for inconsistencies such as: except on weekends, or except in the ED, or, except when Mary is working, or when Joe is having a bad day.

 Your mission, vision and values don’t come with disclaimers.
-They must be upheld in every encounter with every customer, every day.
+Therefore, you must be uphold the mission, vision and values in every encounter with every customer, every day.
 Good customer service is the key.